 The building itself is one of the more architecturally significant in Georgetown.
 It is a 1-story, blond brick, truncated hip-roofed school arranged with a large interior room and eight classrooms around its perimeter.
 The mass of the building is relieved by applied gables with an educational motif cartouche in the peak at each end.
 Small hipped dormers are set into the Spanish tile covered roof which adds a nice textural contrast to the building.

-Our history room, brimming with antiques and memorabilia from days gone by has drawn visitors from across the country who were once students in this building.
+Our history room, brimming with antiques and memorabilia from days gone by has been a resource for fine artists, interior designers, and visitors from across the country, some of whom were once students in this building.